 This model is similar to the first two we looked at, in being a clamshell lid on a base with a stone inside, and an electric heater to achieve the cooking levels required.
-However, it has a party trick: the stone itself rotates, meaning that heat is distributed evenly all around, giving good pizza browning routinely.
+However, it has a party trick: the stone itself rotates, meaning that heat is distributed evenly all around during the cooking process, giving good pizza browning routinely.
 While it only heats to 250 degrees, customers are happy with its performance and ability to quickly heat pizzas.

 This is only a 1000watt machine and is more expensive than some more powerful models on the list, but the rotating aspect is a definite attraction.
 It will bake 12” pizzas – pretty much the standard size – and although customer comments are generally very favourable, a couple say it broke down after a short time.
 It’s a decent model if you want the added gimmick, and we reckon suitable for a shortlist.